spiro-c/LedFxDocker-Virtual/README.md

 This is fork from [LedFxDocker](https://github.com/ShiromMakkad/LedFxDocker)

 # LedFxDocker
-A Docker Image for the latest Virtuals branch of [LedFx](https://github.com/LedFx/LedFx.git).
+A Docker Image for the latest developement branch of [LedFx](https://github.com/LedFx/LedFx.git).

 ## Introduction
 Compiling LedFx to run on different systems is difficult because of all the dependencies.
 It's especially difficult on a Raspberry Pi (building LedFx on ARM takes over 2 hours).
 This image has everything built for you, and it can get audio from a [Snapcast server](https://github.com/badaix/snapcast) or a [named pipe](https://www.linuxjournal.com/article/2156).